20 Best E-signature Software Shortlist

 - Expanded Audit Trails: Audit logs now often include more details, like IP addresses, time spent on each page, and click behavior.
 This gives teams better insight into who did what and when.

-When selecting e-signature software, keep an eye out for the following key features:
+When selecting e-signature software, make sure to look for the following key features:

 Benefits of E-signature Software